mrworf/iceshelf/README.md

 ## How am I supposed to restore a full backup?

 Using the `--list sets` option, iceshelf will list the necessary backups you need to restore and in the order to do it.
-Currently it will not warn you if some files were meant to be deleted (ie, file in backup1 was deleted in backup2) but in many cases this is not an issue.
-Future versions will allow you to restore using the tool itself.
+If a file was moved, the tool will display what the original name was and what the new name is supposed to be.

 ## After doing some development on the code, how will I know something didn't break?